cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 we could eliminate both jumps.
 This optimization will only remove the second jump, because before that removal the first one doesn't target the next instruction.
 However, such sequences aren't typically generated by the compiler.

-Multiple optimization passes will handle this issue as well.

 ## Temporary inputs elimination

 The compiler sometimes creates temporary variables whose only function is to pass value to another instruction.